rahulrumalla/documentation/docs/wss/faq.md

 **Why does my websocket connection disconnect after a while?**

-* Idle connections that exceed beyond an hour will get disconnected.
+Idle connections that exceed beyond an hour will get disconnected.
 Adding 'pings' to your websocket connection will prevent the connection from going idle.
-* Any unrecognized requests will trigger the server to close the connection with an error message.
+Any unrecognized requests will trigger the server to close the connection with an error message.

-**non-empty 'Sec-WebSocket-Protocol' header error?**
+**Non-empty 'Sec-WebSocket-Protocol' header error?**

 web3.js 1.0.0-beta.34 has an open issue with request headers https://github.com/ethereum/web3.js/issues/1559.
 Please revert/downgrade to 1.0.0-beta.33.